KashiCode/JavaIDE/README.md

 ![How to use java IDE](https://i.imgur.com/qK5fL96.gif)

 ### Java File Editing:
-**Simply upload a `.java` file to discord**, and our bot will allow you to edit it and download the edited version.
+**Simply upload a `.java` file to discord**, and our bot will allow you to edit it and download the updated version.

 ![How to use java IDE](https://i.imgur.com/v55EY8P.gif)